 5 - Consider other options: Get a FREE mortgage review

-Whether you decide to further explore refixing your mortgage or not, based upon your calculations, it is worth noting that tracker mortgages (and discount mortgages) are currently offering mortgage rates that are significantly lower than the best fixed-rate mortgage deals on offer.
+Whether you decide to further explore refixing your mortgage or not, based upon your calculations, it is worth noting that tracker mortgages (and discount mortgages) are currently offering mortgage rates that are unusually higher than the best fixed-rate mortgage deals on offer.

-Currently the best 2-year tracker mortgage for £200,000 borrowed over 25 years offers a rate of 2.95% which equates to a monthly mortgage repayment of £943.
-The best 2 year fixed-rate mortgage offers a rate of 5.43% which equates to a monthly mortgage repayment of £1,219.
+Currently, the best 2-year tracker mortgage for £200,000 borrowed over 25 years offers a rate of 4.99% which equates to a monthly mortgage repayment of £1,168.
+The best 2-year fixed-rate mortgage offers a rate of 4.17% which equates to a monthly mortgage repayment of £1,074.

-Of course, as soon as the Bank of England raises its base rate the tracker mortgage rate will rise, as will the monthly repayments.
+Of course, if the Bank of England raises its base rate the tracker mortgage rate will rise, as will the monthly repayments.
 The interest rate and the monthly repayments of the fixed-rate mortgage will remain the same for the first two years.
+On the other hand, if fixed-rate deals reduce further, you may regret tying yourself into a higher interest rate for a while.

 If you don't already have a mortgage adviser that you trust then you can get a free mortgage review* from a vetted FCA regulated mortgage adviser: